mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 After my last year-in-review, Patrick McKenzie recommended I watch a Jason Cohen video.
 Jason Cohen has launched several successful startups.
 In the video, he recommends that solo founders avoid businesses where an outage is A Big Deal.

 One of the features TinyPilot users have asked for is cloud management.
 It would be lucrative, as customers would likely pay $20/month for it, but it also makes me a single point of failure, where I have to care about what happens on the weekends or evenings.

+## Grading last year's goals

+I [set three goals](/solo-developer-year-2/#goals-for-year-three) at the start of the year, so let's see how I performed against them.

+### Earn $20,000 in revenue across my businesses

+* **Result**: Earned $XX in revenue
+* **Grade**: A+

+### Publish 10 blog posts

+* **Result**: Published 9 blog posts
+* **Grade**: B

+Instead of a tenth blog post, I published

+### Learn one new technology

+* **Result**: Learned more JavaScript
+* **Grade**: B-

+I was hoping to find an excuse to learn Rust, but I never found a good match.
+The most significant new technology I learned was Gridsome, a Vue-based static site generator.
+I used it to rewrite Is It Keto from a database-backed Flask app to a simple SPA.
+It also powers [my sales site](https://tinypilotkvm.com) for TinyPilot.

+## Goals for year four

+### Earn $250,000 in revenue across my businesses

+### Publish six blog posts and one ebook

+I enjoy writing more than recording video lessons.
+I'd like to write a book that teaches software developers to write effectively.
+It's tentatively titled *Refactoring English*.

+### Hire a full-time engineer for TinyPilot

+I'd like to grow to the point where the business is strong enough to support one full-time engineer.